 An individual time trial is a discipline with requirements for physiology, technique, tactics and psychology.
 Each of these categories has a potential for optimization that will make you faster.
-In the first article I will take a closer look on what you can do to optimize your physical performance in time trials.
+In the first article I will take a closer look on what you can do to optimize your time trial training.

 Getting started with time trial training

 It is clear that the most obvious parameter for time trial performance is your physiological status.
 Maintaining a large percentage of your maximum oxygen consumption over a long period is essential in a time trial.

 Genes play an important role for your maximum oxygen consumption, so you will benefit from choosing your parents carefully.
 (If you read this it is probably already to late, sorry…)

 Interval training can improve your time trial performance